Navy sailors charged after trafficking guns used in NJ crime incidents

 CLICK HERE TO GET THE FOX NEWS APP

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is still investigating the case.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is investigating the case.

 "The unlawful acquisition and trafficking of firearms is a serious crime that threatens our communities here and abroad," ATF Special Agent in Charge, Atlanta Field Division, Ben Gibbons said in a statement.
 "This investigation illustrates the dedication of ATF and its law enforcement partners to disrupt illegal firearm straw purchase schemes within the U.S. or anywhere criminals choose to operate."